kiranakusuma/assessing-synthetic-ai-datasets/README.md

 * SQLite for exploratory querying and investigation
 * DuckDB for validation against the complete dataset
 * SQLTools for query execution and organization
-* Python for visualization and supporting analysis
+* Google Data Studio for visualization and supporting analysis

 ---